diogoneves07/bemtvjs/README.md

 }).render();
 ```

-### Bootstrapping a Bemtevi App
+### Bootstrapping a Bemtv App

-At Bemtevi, components are declared globally and used from their declaration key (the component name), so we can use a component without importing its module as long as it has already been imported at some point in the application.
+At Bemtv, components are declared globally and used from their declaration key (the component name), so we can use a component without importing its module as long as it has already been imported at some point in the application.

 To ensure that a component has been imported, we can simply import it into the module where we want to use it: